Purity and 2-Calabi-Yau categories: Applications

-carries an ascending perverse filtration relative to $\pi_{P(t)}^H$ by mixed Hodge structures, beginning in perverse degree zero. \end{proposition} Halpern--Leistner's conjecture \cite[Conj.~4.4]{HL16} then follows from Theorem \ref{glob_pur_thm}. \begin{theorem} Let $S$ be a smooth complex projective surface satisfying $\omega_S \cong \CO_S$, i.e. $S$ is an Abelian surface or a K3 surface.
+carries an ascending perverse filtration relative to $\pi_{P(t)}^H$ by mixed Hodge structures, beginning in perverse degree zero. \end{proposition} \begin{proof} Let $\CF$ be a $H$-Gieseker polystable sheaf represented by a point $\iota\colon\{x\}\hookrightarrow \CM_{P(t)}^{H\sstab}(S)$.
+Then by the support assumption, we can find an $S'\subset S$ with trivial canonical bundle such that $\iota$ factors through the open embedding $\CM_{P(t)}^{H\sstab}(S')\subset \CM_{P(t)}^{H\sstab}(S)$, and it is enough to prove the proposition under the assumption $\omega_S\cong\CO_S$.
+The result then follows from our local purity theorem (Theorem \ref{loc_pur_thm}), along with the GIT construction of the moduli spaces of semistable coherent sheaves recalled above. \end{proof} The support condition in Proposition \ref{rel_pur_S} is automatic if $P(t)$ is constant, or if $\omega_S\cong\CO_S$.
+Halpern--Leistner's conjecture \cite[Conj.~4.4]{HL16} follows from Theorem \ref{glob_pur_thm} by considering the second of these cases. \begin{theorem} Let $S$ be a smooth complex projective surface, let $H \in \NS(S)_{\BR}$ be an ample class, and let $P(t)$ be a Hilbert polynomial satisfying the condition (*) of Proposition \ref{rel_pur_S}.
 Then

-is pure for any polarisation $H \in \NS(S)_{\BR}$ and Hilbert polynomial $P(t)$. \end{theorem} This deals with case [2] of Theorem \ref{thm:purity_absolute}. \smallbreak By construction, the moduli stacks $\FM^{H\sstab}_{P(t)}(S)$ and $\FM^{H\stab}_{P(t)}(S)$ satisfy the conditions of \S \ref{Tret}.
+is pure.
+In particular, if $S$ is an Abelian surface or a K3 surfacethen the above Borel--Moore homology is pure for any choice of ample $H$ and Hilbert polynomial $P(t)$. \end{theorem} This deals with case (2) of Theorem \ref{thm:purity_absolute}.
+By construction, the moduli stacks $\FM^{H\sstab}_{P(t)}(S)$ and $\FM^{H\st}_{P(t)}(S)$ satisfy the conditions of \S \ref{Tret}.
 We thus deduce the following from Theorem \ref{ICin}: \begin{proposition} Let $S$ be a smooth complex quasiprojective surface satisfying $\omega_S \cong \CO_S$.
-Fix an ample class $H \in \NS(\overline{S})_{\BR}$ and Hilbert polynomial $P(t)$.
+Fix an ample class $H \in \NS(\overline{S})_{\BR}$, Hilbert polynomial $P(t)$, and determinant bundle \eqref{Det_choice}.
 Then there are natural inclusions of cohomologically graded mixed Hodge structures